lsprangers/implementations-and-systems-design/other_concepts/EMBEDDINGS.md

 ## BERT
 BERT (Bidirectional Encoder Representations from Transformers) goes a step beyond [Word2Vec](#word2vec) as it is an all around ***language representation model*** that can provide contextual word and sentence embeddings for specific supervised tasks

+BERT is technically an ***Encoder Only Model*** even though it has a decoder stack, the Attention is All You Need Paper references Encoder-Decoder, which BART is, but BERT is Encoder only

+BERT doesn't generate text, but it produces token embeddings that are great for Classification, Sentence Similarity, Sentiment Analysis, and NER / Token Level Tasks

 ***Contextual Word and Sentence Embeddings*** is a loaded phrase, but it basically means it can help encode any structure of text, for any vocabulary, and it does this through word tokenization and [attention](#attention) respectively

 ***Transfer Learning*** is the idea that the semi-supervised training of of a BERT model is just for creating weights and parameters, and that the ideal output of this phase is just the BERT model with said weights and parameters.
 Once this is done the model itself can have extra layers tacked onto it / updated and be used in a wide range of downstream tasks like sentence classification, word embeddings, report summary, etc...